anime-crossing/man-chan/README.md

 `!leaderboard` || `!lb` - Displays leaderboard of all users in server.

 ### **Anilist Integration**
-Uses Anilist API to search for anime for sharing info.
-Register your anilist account (only username needed) and you can display your anime ratings as well.
+Uses Anilist API to search for anime for sharing shows watched and user ratings.

+Requires linking your Anilist account to the database using only your username.
+This allows displaying user ratings and public user stats.

+(*Note: Currently has issues registering users).

 `!anime <title>` || `!ani`: Searches for an anime.